siriusctrl/UniPublic/ML/week5.md

     - If LHS << 1,  attribute and class are negatively correlated
   - PMI(A = a, C = c) = $log_2\frac{P(a,c)}{p(a)P(c)}$
   - Higher PMI, more correlation with class
+  - Problem
+    - Could not show the case for all case, since one attribute may works well for one class but not the others.

 - Contingency table and MI